jayakrishna99/Payment-service/IMPLEMENTATION_SUMMARY.md

 - Routing configuration management is missing
 - Advanced webhook features are missing

-**Admin/Platform Features:** ❌ **10% Complete**
+**Admin/Platform Features:** ⚠️ **60% Complete**
 - Merchant connector account management is implemented
+- Profile management (v1 and v2) is fully implemented
+- API key management (v1 and v2) is fully implemented
-- Organization, merchant account, profile management are missing
+- Organization and merchant account management are missing
-- API key management is missing
+- User management (100+ endpoints) is missing

 **Infrastructure Features:** ⚠️ **50% Complete**
 - Monitoring and observability are fully implemented